-B.C. has some of the most restrictive legislation and regulations on the private keeping of exotic animals.
-Those that pose the most risk to public safety have been designated as Controlled Alien Species under provincial legislation after high-profile human injuries and death.
+B.C. has some of the most restrictive legislation and regulations in the country on the private keeping of exotic animals.
+Those that pose the most risk to public health and safety have been designated as Controlled Alien Species under provincial legislation after high-profile human injuries and death.

 The B.C.
-Wildlife Act’s Controlled Alien Species (CAS) Regulation controls the possession, breeding, shipping and releasing of exotic animals (not native to B.C.) that pose a risk to the health or safety of people.
-As the provincial government has the responsibility of ensuring public safety, the exotic animals listed reflect only those that pose a serious risk to human safety.
+Wildlife Act’s Controlled Alien Species (CAS) Regulation controls the possession, breeding, shipping and releasing of certain exotic animals (wild animals not native to B.C.).
+As the provincial government has the responsibility of ensuring public safety, the exotic animals listed in the regulation reflect only those who pose a serious risk to human health or safety.